7 Vet-Reviewed Signs Your Cat Is Bored & How You Can Help

 4. Inordinate Meowing

 Some cats just love to chat.
 Others may be saying they are hungry, sick, or confused.
 Still, meowing that goes on and on could be a sign your cat is bored.
-While you don’t want to reward your cat for meowing too often, you do want to make sure they’re properly engaged and stimulated.
+While you don’t want to reward your cat for meowing too often, you do want to make sure they are properly engaged and stimulated.
 If, on the other hand, you have any concerns that your cat’s excessive meowing may actually be related to an illness or source of pain, it’s important to get them checked by your vet.

 5. Lots of Zoomies

-As cute as zoomies are, these frantic random activity periods, if regular or daily, may be a sign your cat is bored and not stimulated enough.
+As cute as zoomies are, these frantic random activity periods, if regular or daily, maybe a sign your cat is bored and not stimulated enough.
 Continue reading to find out some of the ways you can reduce your cat’s boredom and enrich their environment.

 6. Destructive Behavior

 Some cats, if they are frustrated and bored, for whatever reason, may use their excess energy to scratch the furniture, more than their usual scratching behavior, or damage it in other ways.
-Scratch posts may help to manage this behavior up to a point, but if the underlying cause and boredom is not resolved, it may not be sufficient.
+Scratch posts may help to manage this behavior up to a point, but if the underlying cause and boredom are not resolved, it may not be sufficient.

 7. Aggression